-- Favorably resolving a trademark and trade dress infringement matter related to client’s creation and marketing of its relaxation beverage.
+- Successfully resolved a trademark and trade dress infringement matter related to client’s creation and marketing of their relaxation beverage.

-Professional & Community Involvement
+Professional and Community Involvement

 - Trustee, Bergen County Bar Association